-You can switch to the transposed view.
+You can switch to a transposed mode.
 In the transposed view, rows and columns are interchanged.

-To switch to the transposed view, click Transposed View.
-For more information about the transposed view in tables, see Transpose a table.
+To switch to the transposed mode, click Transposed mode.
+For more information about the transposed view in tables, refer to Transpose a table.

-Set default values for a cell
+Manage default and NULL values for a cell

-When a new row is created and no values are specified for some of the cells, those cells are filled with their respective default Ctrl+Alt+D or NULL (Ctrl+Alt+N) values.
+When a new row is created and no values are specified for some of the cells, those cells are filled with their respective default Control+Alt+D or NULL (Control+Alt+N) values.

 When you set default values for a cell, you can use corresponding actions from the context menu (Set DEFAULT and Set NULL).

 In the Database tool window ( ) , expand a data source tree.

-Right-click the table and select Modify Table Ctrl+F6.
+Right-click the table and select Modify Table Control+F6.

-On the Columns tab, double-click the column that you want to edit.
+In the table structure tree, expand the columns node and double-click the column that you want to edit.

-In the Default field, specify the default value of the cell in the column.
-To allow NULL values, clear the Not null checkbox.
+In the Default Expression field, specify the default value of the cell in the column.
+To allow NULL values, clear the Not Null checkbox.